 Each member of the supervisory team will:

 have relevant expertise, experience and/or have completed initial training for the role.
-All staff are encouraged to undertake continued professional development sessions as provided by the Academic Staff Development Officer;
+All staff are encouraged to undertake continued professional development sessions as provided by the Centre for Academic and Researcher Development;

 be familiar with: